 Next up on my list was to change out the pull-string light but, it’s one that I decided to skip.
 The pull string works fine and the light is never seen so it seemed silly to invest in changing it when it worked and wasn’t going to add anything design-wise to the space.
 So, after that, it was closet BENCH building time.

-Small Closet Bench Seat
+Building a Small Closet Bench Seat

 From the experience of building our banquette in our eat-in kitchen and the reading loft in Greyson’s room, I knew the general idea of how to build the bench.